 The sixth stage is a good 40 kilometers to Sehestedt, including a beautiful circular route on the south side of the canal.In Rendsburg you can do a lap of honor over the Obereiderhafen before you go along the canal out of town.After 13 kilometers, you turn away from the waterway and head for the Wittensee, a beautiful jewel that tempts you to cool off or rest.Then it goes back to the canal to Sehestedt, where your tour through the Schleswig-Holstein field landscape begins.
 On the way back towards Sehestedt you can stop off at a rustic fish restaurant with a view of the canal.You can spend the night in Sehestedt in one of the numerous private holiday apartments that can be viewed on the municipality's website, and you will also find a hay hostel.

-On your penultimate stage, you can look forward to almost 50 kilometers with sparkling waters and mighty locks.Right at the beginning of your route you come across a historic lock, where you can rest wonderfully.
-Then it continues over Krummwisch and in a beautiful arch along the Eider.
+On your penultimate stage you can look forward to almost 50 kilometers with sparkling waters and mighty locks.Right at the beginning of your route you will come across a historic lock, where you can take a break.
+Then it goes on over Krummwisch and in a beautiful arch along the Eider.

-Here you come to the Flemhuder See, the bike path runs on a wonderful route directly between the Eider and the lake and offers pure nature.Back at the canal, you can marvel at a second lock before continuing on in a nice, large round through the groves and grain fields, which already leads along the outer suburban areas of Kiel.But the path does not yet lead into the city, because the route runs along the canal back to Schinkel, today's stage destination.There is a guest house in Schinkel and a holiday apartment with a canal view at the Landwehr ferry.
-Right on the Flemhuder See you will find a naturist campsite for accommodation of a different kind, where the covers fall when the weather is suitable.
+Here you pass the Flemhuder See, the bike path runs on a wonderful route directly between the Eider and the lake and offers pure nature.Back at the canal you can marvel at a second lock before you continue in a beautiful, large round through the woods and grain fields, which already leads along the outer suburbs of Kiel.But the route does not yet lead into the city, because the route runs along the canal back to Schinkel, today's stage destination.In Schinkel there is a holiday apartment with a canal view at the Landwehr ferry.
+Directly at the Flemhuder See you will find accommodation of a different kind: a naturist campsite, where the covers fall when the weather is suitable.